-Regardless of what misgivings you may have about UOB’s sign-up bonuses, S$5 earning blocks, automatic UNI$ deductions, overseas payment processor requirements and all manner of shenanigans, this card is a must-have for any miles collector.
+Regardless of what misgivings you may have about UOB — their “first X” sign-up bonuses, S$5 earning blocks, automatic UNI$ deductions, UOB$ merchants and other shenanigans — this card is a must-have for any miles collector.

 Overview: UOB Preferred Platinum Visa